 Like adolescents across the nation, teens in Minnesota and throughout the Midwest are struggling.
-Rates of teen mental health problems, suicidal ideation, and vaping are all on the rise in the state.
-In fact, new statistics show that nearly a quarter of 11th graders in Minnesota have considered suicide.
-Yet thousands of teens suffering from depression have not received either outpatient care or treatment at a Minneapolis rehabilitation center.
+Rates of teen mental health problems, suicidal ideation, and vaping are all on the rise in these states.
+Statistics show that nearly a quarter of 11th graders in Minnesota have considered suicide.
+Yet thousands of teens suffering from depression have not received care at treatment centers in Minnesota or neighboring states.

-Research on teen rehabilitation in Minnesota reveals that increasing numbers of young people in the so-called North Star State are suffering from mental health issues.
-The findings of both national reports and in-state student surveys show that adolescents are in need of treatment but are unable to access Minnesota mental health services.
+Research on Midwest behavioral health reveals that increasing numbers of young people in this region are suffering from mental health issues.
+According to Mental Health America, up to 62 percent of young people in these states are in need of treatment for major depression, but are unable to access Midwest mental health services.

 Each year, Mental Health America (MHA) ranks all 50 states and Washington DC in terms of mental health, substance abuse, and access to care.
-MHA’s latest report found that 14 percent of Minnesota youth—61,000 teens—had at least one major depressive episode during the last year.
+MHA’s 2021 report found that 14 percent of Minnesota youth had at least one major depressive episode during the last year.
 Furthermore, one out of every 10 Minnesota adolescents experienced severe depressive episodes.
 In addition, 17,000 teens in the state struggled with substance abuse.